micag2025/Agentic_AI_Developer_Certification-Project_1/README.md

       - Need to be updated based on the contents of the GitHub

   - _Usage Examples_
-      - What about to show up several usage examples of a RAG-powered AI assistant for a "Tensor Publication Explorer" , such as Get summaries of a paper or topic or Chat with a specific paper.
+      - What about to show up several usage examples of the Tensor Publication Explorer, such as Get summaries of a paper or topic or Chat with a specific paper.
 Eventually we could enclosed some snippet code and output of these examples.

   - _ API Documentation_
      - Some suggestion what could we enclosed in this section?